🍾

 Flavor Profile

 Ambonnay Champagnes are powerful and structured, built around Pinot Noir's red fruit character: red cherry, raspberry, and strawberry with a distinct saline, chalky minerality underneath.
 The texture tends toward richness and breadth rather than delicacy, with firm acidity providing the backbone.
-Extended aging brings secondary notes of brioche, toasted hazelnut, and dried fruit while the mineral core remains persistent.
+Extended aging brings secondary notes of brioche, toasted hazelnut, and dried fruit while the mineral core remains persistent through the finish.

 Food Pairings